scottnm/tetrust/readme.md

 - no SFX
 - no installer

-Nevertheless, I still consider the game, emotionally, in a V1 state.
-Bear with me :)
+Nevertheless, I still consider the game in a V1 state.
+Humor me :)

 ## Installation